 Set An Intention or Goal Each Week

 So what happens those weeks—which we all remember, quite vividly—where we hit Ass, Hammys, Legs, and Heart?
-Did Chris just…fuck up?
+Did we just…fuck up?

 Those weeks are not mistakes.
 Each week (and month, for that matter) is programmed for specific goals, whether to overload the legs, burn us out on cardio, or strengthen the chest.

-“Every time I write the schedule, I’m using these imaginary athletes—like the 6AM-crazies—anticipating the questions they’ll ask me,” says Chris, “I already have a rebuttal to those questions, because I have to be two steps ahead of three hundred athletes.”
+“Every time we write the schedule, we’re using these imaginary athletes—like the 6AM-crazies—anticipating the questions they’ll ask us,” says Chris, “I already have a rebuttal to those questions, because I have to be two steps ahead of three hundred athletes.”